Importance

 Energy and Climate Risk Management Approach

-Airports of Thailand Public Company Limited (AOT) has established an energy and climate risk management approach in alignment with its Risk Management Manual for Fiscal Year 2024.
-This approach is integrated throughout AOT’s business operations across the entire supply chain, both current and future business.
+AOT has established an approach to energy and climate change risk management in accordance with the Risk Management Manual for Fiscal Year 2024, integrated into AOT’s business operations throughout the supply chain.
+This encompasses climate scenario analysis, Risk & Opportunity Assessment, and Physical Climate Risk Adaptation.

 🔍